Projects

 BuildWind was asked by Sky-Walls to perform a study aimed at assessing the performance of their glazing solution by means of CFD simulation.
 The Sky-Walls system features a triple-glazing equipped with a series of fans in each cavity aimed at controlling the heat transfer characteristics.

-Impact of new buildings on wind turbine energy output
+Parc Stormy Impact of new buildings on wind turbine energy output

-BuildWind was asked by Cenin Renewables Ltd to assess the impact of a set of proposed buildings on the performance of two wind turbines on the Parc Stormy site.
+BuildWind was asked by Cenin Renewables Ltd to assess the impact of a set of proposed buildings on the performance of two wind turbine on the Parc Stormy site.
 The performance was evaluated in terms of predicted wind power and annual energy production (AEP) for the two wind turbines according to CFD simulations.
-The annual energy production (AEP) was calculated for each of the 12 wind directions from the power probability distribution curves according to the frequencies reported on meteorological data
+The annual energy production (AEP) was calculated for each of the 12 wind directions from the power probability distribution curves according to the frequencies reported on meteorological data.

 Fluid dynamic simulation of air flow in an office space with workers